 Employees who have experienced unlawful discrimination are entitled to monetary and non-monetary damages through a class-action lawsuit.
 At Lipsky Lowe LLP, we will advocate for your employer to treat you with the fairness and dignity you deserve.
 Our class-action employment law attorneys will pursue the income losses caused by your unlawful termination.
 We will also pursue loss of employment benefits for failure to promote.
 You may be entitled to liquid cash damages as well.
 In each class action lawsuit, we pursue the maximum possible damages for our client to send a message that discriminatory conduct and policies will not be tolerated.

-Contact an NYC Employment Law Class Action Attorney
+Contact an NYC Employment Law Class Action Lawyer

 The employment lawyers at Lipsky Lowe LLP have extensive experience in class action employment litigation.
 We’ve handled complex employment-based class-action lawsuits on behalf of NYC employees seeking fair treatment in the workplace.
 Our class action attorneys have empowered workers to fight against unlawful wage theft, discrimination, unlawful hours violations, and fiduciary breaches that put pension plans at risk.
 Contact Lipsky Lowe LLP today to discuss your case with an experienced class action attorney.